-While FES offered me a great education, I gained something more valuable during my time at FES—lasting friendships.
+While EUC offered me a great education, I gained something more valuable during my time at EUC—lasting friendships.
 These friendships were built during group projects, long GIS lab hours, study sessions, BESSA (Bachelor of Environmental Studies Student Association) meetings and questionable moves on the dance floor!

 Describe your post-graduation journey including experiences such as employment, volunteer work, community engagement projects.

 When I started my 4th year, like many of my peers, I was confused about the next step.
 I wanted to build my work experience so I decided to delay my graduation for a year and do an ecological restoration internship with the Great Basin Institute (GBI) in Reno, Nevada.
 This was one of the best decisions I ever made.
 This internship experience helped me discover my strengths and weaknesses.
 I came back home with a newfound focus in environmental education.
 This laid the path for the rest of my career.
 Soon after my graduation, I was employed with the Toronto and Region Conservation Authority’s (TRCA) Education and Outreach department.
 My supervisor at the TRCA became my mentor and friend.
 With her guidance, I was able to navigate the environmental education industry in the GTA.
 I have been fortunate to have worked with prominent governmental and non-governmental organizations such as the Centre for Urban Ecology, Ecosource, the Peel District School Board, and more recently the Toronto Botanical Garden (TBG) and the Toronto Public Library (TPL).